Student Code of Conduct 4.402

 - Unauthorized entry into or occupation of any room, building or premises of the College, including unauthorized entry or occupation at an unauthorized time, or any unauthorized or improper use of any College property, equipment or facilities.

-- Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of self or others.
+- Physical abuse, bullying, verbal abuse, threats, intimidation, harassment, stalking, coercion and/or other conduct which threatens or endangers the health or safety of self or others, including but not limited through the use of social media and electronic communication.

-- Sexual assault or sexual abuse on College premises or at College sponsored or supervised activities.
+- Sexual harassment, sexual assault or sexual abuse on College premises or at College sponsored or supervised activities.
+Refer to Administrative Procedure 3.403 Anti-Discrimination, Harassment, Violence, and Retaliation Policy and Procedure for more detailed information.

 - Attempted or actual theft and/or damage to property of the College or property of a member of the College community or other personal or public property.